 The tonsils are located in the back of the mouth on each side.
 The adenoid is in the back of the nose.
 The tonsils can be seen by looking in the mouth, but the adenoids usually cannot be seen on routine exam.
 Evaluating the adenoid usually requires passing an endoscope through the nose, using a mirror in the back of the mouth or obtaining an x-ray.

 Schedule an Appointment with a CEENTA ENT doctor

 The tonsils and adenoid are lymphoid tissue and part of the immune system, but their role is limited.
 Removing them does not weaken the immune system.
 Instead, their removal may actually reduce the frequency of illnesses in some children.

 Removal is considered when they are excessively enlarged or frequently infected.
 They do not need to be infected to get enlarged.
 In fact, children often have obstructive problems from enlarged tonsils and adenoids without ever having had sore throats or "strep throat."

 Tonsillitis refers to an infection of the tonsil but does not specify the cause of the infection.
 One type of bacteria that causes tonsillitis is called strep.
-As such, strep throat is just one type of tonsillitis.
+As such, strep throat is just example of an infected tonsil.

 Since the tonsils are located in the back of the mouth, the main symptom is sore throat.
 Sometimes the pain is severe enough that children will only eat food that is easy to swallow.
 Fever, headache, and stomach ache are additional symptoms that may be present.
 The tonsils tend to become swollen and inflamed while the lymph nodes in the neck become enlarged and tender.
 White spots may also appear on the tonsils.
 An important factor in diagnosing tonsillitis is that nasal drainage, cough, and hoarseness are not present.
 These symptoms are more consistent with a cold or upper respiratory infection, not tonsillitis.